TheRedXD/Re-Crypt/README.md

 # Re-Crypt
 Re-Crypt: The encryption algorithm.
-Re-Crypt is an encryption algorithm being developed by Mantvydas Viršilas.
+Non-Copyrighted content of Re-Crypt is being produced by Mantvydas Viršilas.